Sirczechs-Kaustubh/Technical-writing/alignment.md

 ## Local Alignment
 ***Local Alignment*** is a method that identifies regions of similarity within long sequences that are often widely divergent overall.
 It is used when the sequences to be aligned contain regions of similarity within their larger sequence, such as genes within genomes or domains within proteins.

 ***BLAST*** or Basic Local Alignment Search Tool is a prime example of a tool that utilizes Local alignment.
 Our famous Sequence Server performs BLAST on an customizable database.
-Here, we obtain multiple local pairwise alignments, also knows as High Scoring Segment Pairs (HSP).
+Here, we obtain multiple local pairwise alignments, also known as High Scoring Segment Pairs (HSP).
 These HSP represent the most similar patches or regions between two sequences.
-This is particularly useful when we are interested in identifying similar genes within genomes or domains within proteins, even if thare part of larger, widely divergent sequences.
+This is particularly useful when we are interested in identifying similar genes within genomes or domains within proteins, even if they are part of larger, widely divergent sequences.

 <img width="735" alt="image" src="https://github.com/Sirczechs-Kaustubh/Technical-writing/assets/128580953/fb89bbc1-69ec-4664-bb62-bfa7f5d8c204">